luna-re/unity-graphview-port-connections-changed-callback/README.md

 ## Why?

+The existing process of getting connection changes is overriding `GraphView.OnGraphViewChanged` to grab pending operations on the `GraphView`.
+Then, `GraphViewChange.edgesToCreate` is referenced to handle created edges, and `GraphViewChange.elementsToRemove` is filtered for elements of type `Edge` before being referenced to handle removed edges.

+If the aim is to create a handler for connection changes, this is method is long-winded and breaks up logic in an unintuitive way.

+These extension methods streamline this logic by allowing connection changes to be handled by nodes or ports, rather than by the GraphView.
+This approach helps modularity and clear organization of code.

+## How?

 [Unity's experimental GraphView package was originally built for Unity's Shader Graph and Visual Effect Graph](https://forum.unity.com/threads/graph-port-api-onconnect-disconnect-are-internal.1315425/#post-8321505).
 As a consequence, the public API is tailored to what was needed for these packages.
-Many useful parts of the API are marked with `internal` access.
+Many useful parts of the API are marked `internal` and therefore inaccessible.

 This includes the internal `OnConnect` and `OnDisconnect` events on `GraphView.Port`

-Thanks to this [workaround by adamgit](https://github.com/adamgit/PublishersFork/blob/main/EngineForks/WorkaroundUnityInternal.cs), we can expose internal engine functionality.
-Now there can be public methods to register callbacks to when the graph is changed.
+Thanks to this [workaround by adamgit](https://github.com/adamgit/PublishersFork/blob/main/EngineForks/WorkaroundUnityInternal.cs), we can expose internal engine functionality and hook callbacks to these internal events.

-In many situations, this is more desirable than overriding `GraphView.OnGraphViewChanged` as it often makes sense to have the event handler for port connection changes on the port itself.